 You will never be healed.
-It may sound like a really abrasive and negative title, bear with us whilst we expand on why it’s ok that you will never be “healed”.
-There’s a positive take away, we promise!
+It may sound like a really abrasive and negative title, bear with me whilst I expand on why it’s ok that you will never be “healed”.
+There’s a positive take away, I promise!

 Gina’s healing journey